googleads/googleads-dfa-reporting-samples/README.md

 Samples for the DoubleClick for Advertisers Reporting API
 =========================================================
 This respository contains a collection of command-line samples for interacting with the DFA Reporting API.
+Documentation on this API can be found [here](https://developers.google.com/doubleclick-advertisers/reporting/).

 The code samples are organized by platform or language, and then API version.
 The following samples are available: